rudravaram85/TallyVoucherCreation/README.md

                    amount: "300.50",
                    date: "01/12/2017",
                    description: "Travelling to Hydrabad" }]

+ Before that,

+ To initiate XML interaction over HTTP with Tally, the server port has to be enabled in Tally.
+Click on “Configurations” or F3-> “Advanced Configurations”, and then select the following options: I set the “Tally is acting as” to “Both”, and “Port” to “9002”.
+Save, and exit.
+Restart Tally.

+Open a browser, and enter http://localhost:9002 in the address bar.
+You should see a message “<RESPONSE>Tally.ERP 9 Server is Running</RESPONSE>”.
+Now you are good to go.
+Else, have a look at the documentation.

 To create a voucher in tally we need to get ledger account for credit and debit, first.